PCI-X: PCI-X 2.0

 In 2003, the PCI SIG ratified PCI-X 2.0.
 It adds 266-MHz and 533-MHz variants, yielding roughly 2,132 MB/s and 4,266 MB/s throughput, respectively.
 PCI-X 2.0 makes additional protocol revisions that are designed to help system reliability and add Error-correcting codes to the bus to avoid re-sends.
 To deal with one of the most common complaints of the PCI-X form factor, the 184-pin connector, 16-bit ports were developed to allow PCI-X to be used in devices with tight space constraints.
 Similar to PCI-Express, PtP functions were added to allow for devices on the bus to talk to each other without burdening the CPU or bus controller.

 Despite the various theoretical advantages of PCI-X 2.0 and its backward compatibility with PCI-X and PCI devices, it has not been implemented on a large scale (as of 2008).
 This lack of implementation primarily is because hardware vendors have chosen to integrate PCI Express instead.

 IBM was one of the (few) vendors which provided PCI-X 2.0 (266 MHz) support in their System i5 Model 515, 520 and 525; IBM advertised these slots as suitable for 10 Gigabit Ethernet adapters, which they also provided.
-HP offered PCI-X 2.0 in some ProLiant and Integrity servers and offered dual-port 4Gbit/s Fibre Channel adapters, also operating at 266 MHz.
+HP offered PCI-X 2.0 in some ProLiant and Integrity servers and offered dual-port 4 Gbit/s Fibre Channel adapters, also operating at 266 MHz.
 AMD supported PCI-X 2.0 (266 MHz) via its 8132 Hypertransport to PCI-X 2.0 tunnel chip.
 ServerWorks was a vocal supporter of PCI-X 2.0 (to the detriment of the first generation PCI Express) particularly through its chief Raju Vegesna, who was however fired soon thereafter for roadmap disagreements with the Broadcom leadership.

 In 2003, Dell announced it would skip PCI-X 2.0 in favor of more rapid adoption of PCI Express solutions.
 As reported by PC Magazine, Intel began to sideline PCI-X in their 2004 roadmap, in favor of PCI Express, arguing that the latter had substantial advantages in terms of system latency and power consumption, more dramatically stated as avoiding "the 1,000-pin apocalypse" for their Tumwater chipset.